rangari-rani/academic-projects-mca/sorting-algorithm-visualizer/README.md

 ## 📚 About This Project

-Originally created during MCA (2022), this project visualizes how popular sorting algorithms work—through animated bars that rearrange in real-time.
+Originally created during MCA, this project visualizes how popular sorting algorithms work—through animated bars that rearrange in real-time.

 While simple, it reflects key frontend learning milestones like:
 - React state and effect management (useState, useEffect, setTimeout)